Forcing Ourselves to Take Action

 The goal is not to do life "right" in order to reach a destination.

+a destination.
 Life is continuous and constant change and growth.
-We were taught

-to fight and try to control the change, to resist the growth.
-We
+We were taught to fight and try to control the change, to resist the growth.

-that we should spend our lives fearing and ignoring it.
-We were taught
+and that we should spend our lives fearing and ignoring it.
+We were

-is a milestone in the longer journey.
-It is not a tragedy to be feared
+death is a milestone in the longer journey.
+It is not a tragedy to

-- it is an eventuality to be accepted.
-What is tragedy is not enjoying
+be feared - it is an eventuality to be accepted.
+What is tragedy is

-have.
-If we spend all of our time focused on the future we will miss
+really have.
+If we spend all of our time focused on the future we will

 and recovery.
 To be able to be present for, and live, in the moment